 This longstanding activity is one the best (and wettest) ways to take in the magnificent surroundings.

 5 – Climb the hills on the Niagara Hornblower Funicular

 The Niagara Hornblower Funicular is one of the earliest-built attractions in the greater Niagara Falls area.
 Despite its long history, it remains one of the most scenic and in-demand activities available!

-A ride on the funicular paints views of a landscape rich in beauty, with the pleasantly surprising variety of terrains.
-It’s all part of a broader overview of the entire region and it’s a must-do for visitors of all ages!
+A ride on the funicular paints views of a beautiful landscape, with a pleasantly surprising variety of terrains.
+It’s all part of a broader overview of the entire region, and it’s a must-do for visitors of all ages!

-The Voyage of the Falls – Hornblower Cruise is one of the most popular tours in the area, for good reason!
+The Voyage of the Falls – Hornblower Cruise is one of the most popular boat tours in Niagara Falls, for good reason!